HoneyBook Review: My Pre-Wedding Workflow Step-By-Step

 I also send them a “Getting to Know You” questionnaire to learn more about them as a couple.
 Their answers help me break the ice during their engagement session and keep the conversation fun and natural.
 But where this really comes in handy is when I’m writing their engagement or wedding blog post.
 No more writer’s block!
 They have already done the heavy lifting for me.

-6. Check-In Email 3 Months Before the Wedding
+4. Check-In Email 3 Months Before the Wedding

 In this email, I simply let them know that while there is a long time in between booking their date with me and the wedding, I’m still here and excited for their wedding.
-I’ll also send them a link to my “Wedding Day Questionnaire” that will help us plan their timeline.
+I’ll also send them a link to my “Wedding Day Questionnaire” that will help us plan their photography timeline.
 Once they fill it out, I create a custom wedding day timeline to ensure that everything runs flawlessly on their big day.

-8. Send Wedding Day Tips Email
+5. Send Wedding Day Tips Email

 One week before the wedding, I’ll also touch base with my brides about how excited I am to photograph their wedding and send them a few last minute tips for their big day.
 Some of these tips include asking them to: